GedasGa/deep-reinforcement-learning/p3_collab-compet/Report.md

 ## Learning Algorithm

-I've used the 2nd version of the Unity environment that contains 20 identical agents, each with its own copy of the environment.

-The barrier for solving the second version of the environment is slightly different, because we need to take into account the presence of many agents.
-So here agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
+I've used the Tennis Unity environment with 2 identical agents playing tennis against one another.
+This environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

 ### Deep Deterministic Policy Gradient